In general prayer plants can survive most light ranges and not a fussy plant, just mist them regularly to keep them humid...

 Prayer Plant FAQs and Common Issues

 The most common issues with prayer plants are a lack of water and a lack of humidity.
 Make sure they are well watered (but not water logged) and misted regularly.
+Keep them humid with a pebble tray nd you’ll do well!

 Why Are My Prayer Plant Leaves Curling?

 Leaf curling is a common issue with prayer plants, this happens when the plant is lacking in moisture – make sure it is wet and humid and consider reducing it’s light.
+Most commonly this is just due to a lack of humidity and it can be remedied with misting or a pebble tray.
+For more on this see Prayer Plant Leaf Curling.

 How Do You Make A Prayer Plant Bushier?

 You can water propagate prayer plant cuttings and once they have established roots you can pot them up in the original pot to make it much more bushier.
+Its a great idea to do this

 Why Is My Prayer Plant Flowering?